LMCF-IMG/Protein_Expression/README.md

 **Parameters:**

+*Visualization Method*: In the heatmap it is possible to visualize either *PE Spot Ratios*, i.e. ratio of filtered PE spots with respect to all PE Spots in the given grid area, or *PE Spots Absolute Numbers*, i.e. just a number of PE Spots remaining after filtration.

-*Mean PE Intensity <0, Max>*: Threshold - for visualization in the filtered image, middle, we choose only labels that correspond to PE spots with their MI greater than the defined threshold. *Max* here is the maximum MI of a PE spot found in the open data.
+*Mean PE Spot Intensity <0, Max>*: Threshold - for visualization in the filtered image, middle, we choose only labels that correspond to PE spots with their MI greater than the defined threshold. *Max* here is the maximum MI of a PE spot found in the open data.
 The first message below sliders, in **black**, shows the selected value of MI threshold normalized to *Max* and expressed in percentage.

 *Grid Density <1-30>*: Defines number and size of individual grids of the heatmap.
 The size of the heatmap image matrix is the same as the size of the original image.
-If the selected value is 1, the heatmap contains only 1 real value expressing a ratio of labels with MI above the threshold remaining in the filtered image to all labels in the original image.
-If the value is 2, the heatmap is split to a 2x2 grid areas, original and filtered images as well, and these ratios are computed for all four areas separately, etc. When moving with a cursor in such heatmap area, the corresponding ratio in percentage is shown in the status area of the Fiji window.
+If the selected value is 1, the heatmap contains only 1 real value expressing an absolute value/ratio of labels with MI above the threshold remaining in the filtered image to all labels in the original image.
+If the value is 2, the heatmap is split to a 2x2 grid areas, original and filtered images as well, and these numbers are computed for all four areas separately, etc. When moving with a cursor in such heatmap area, the corresponding ratio in percentage or absolute number is shown in the status area of the Fiji window.

-For each combination of the two parameters described above, *Min* and *Max* ratios in the heatmap are visualized in the **red** message in the plugin dialog, to indicate which colors in the heatmap, according to LUT applied, correspond to minimum and maximum values, respectively.
+For each combination of the two parameters described above, *Min* and *Max* values in the heatmap are visualized in the **red** message in the plugin dialog, to indicate which colors in the heatmap, according to LUT applied, correspond to minimum and maximum, respectively.

 The **blue** message diplays plugin status: *Computing...* or *Ready*.

+The last **black** message informs that when pressing OK button, a Log file appears that contains data about all labels in the original image together with positions of their centroids (X, Y) and their corresponding mean intensity, then the dialog closes.
+When pressing X, the dialog closes only.

 ![Dialog](https://user-images.githubusercontent.com/63607289/154267560-3b79c05d-640b-4764-b466-7de4c08e2608.jpg)

 **Remarks**

 - The plugin is used for visualization of spatial distribution of "super bright" PE spots (showing strong c-Fos expression) and will be used for comparison of these distributions in normal and treated mouse brains.
-- It is more efficient, firstly, to apply the threshold for label removing (*Mean PE Intensity*) and, secondly, to vary with *Grid Density*, since computation of multiple heatmap areas is more intensive.
+- It is more efficient, firstly, to apply the threshold for label removing (*Mean PE Spot Intensity*) and, secondly, to vary with *Grid Density*, since computation of multiple heatmap areas is more intensive.
 For this reason the computation was implemented in parallel threads.
 - It is more efficient to enter values of the parameters into the boxes than to move with the sliders, just to avoid computing multiple intermediate results done by the slider movement.
 - An example image in ZIP is available for downloading with the plugin file as well.